TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Go.md

 ***

 ### AOSP 9 graphics glitches
-* Edit `/system/build.prop` and add` debug.hwui.renderer=opengl`
+* Edit `/system/build.prop` and add` debug.hwui.renderer=opengl` or dont use opengl skia on development settings use only opengl default (android oreo)
-* There are other optimisations on the link on top of the page (I do not know if it is recommended)
 ***

 ### Working GSI builds